cakephp/docs/en/core-libraries/helpers/html.rst

 .. php:method:: loadConfig(mixed $configFile, string $path = null)

-    The built in tag sets for :php:class:`HtmlHelper` are XHTML compliant, however if you need to generate HTML for HTML5 you will need to create and load a new tags config file containing the tags you'd like to use.
+    The built-in tag sets for :php:class:`HtmlHelper` are XHTML compliant, however if you need to generate HTML for HTML5 you will need to create and load a new tags config file containing the tags you'd like to use.
 To change the tags used create ``app/Config/html5_tags.php``